baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 python your_script.py
 ```

-If the above operation is normal, the resulting script directory structure is as shown in the following figure.
+If the above operations are normal, the resulting script directory structure is as shown in the following figure.

 ![the directory of the Python script](../../images/customize/python-third-lib-dir-requests.png)